V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 [Milling/Controller/Firmware](#milling-controller-firmware)
 :   The controller is responsible for taking g-code instructions and managing the precise movements
     of the motors.
 There are other jobs, but they are all related to this one function.
 There is firmware (software on a chip) that facilitates this.
-In the CNC world there are many "flavours" of this firmware.
-In our CNC machines, the most common flavours are Marlin and Grbl.
+In the CNC world there are many "flavors" of this firmware.
+In our CNC machines, the most common flavors are Marlin and Grbl.

 ## Design-CAD-VGE

 There are many options for CAD and VGE.
-Both (but particulary CAD) can take thousands of hours to master.
+Both (but particularly CAD) can take thousands of hours to master.
 So we can't go into too much detail here.
 Luckily, you don't have to be a master to get your hands dirty.

 There are two common methods of creating designs for a CNC machine: